Precessing binary black holes as engines of electromagnetic helicity: Conclusions and further applications

 Another interesting feature is that there seems to be a correlation between precessing binaries with non-zero Chern-Pontryagin and kicks due to gravitational-wave emission. {This is somewhat expected:} on the one hand, kicks can be measured from the gravitational waves emitted by the system~\cite{bustillo2017detectability} and are expected to be originated from an asymmetry in the direction of the gravitational emission, that pushes the BH out of the orbital plane due the gravitational waves carrying linear momentum~\cite{tichy2007binary}.
 On the other hand, if the positive and negative modes $m$ of the spin-weighted spherical harmonics do not compensate each other, this is a indication of mirror asymmetry and therefore the Chern-Pontryagin~\cite{dRSGMAFNS} is different from zero.
 It may be possible that in some cases both asymmetries are connected~\cite{PhysRevLett.121.191102,bustillo2022gw190412}.

-From a quantitative point of view, the results obtained for helicity violation in photons are rather small, the order of magnitude is similar to the Hawking radiation effect.
-This is not surprising, and taken at face value, it seems very unlikely that one may be able to observe this quantum effect directly.
+From a quantitative point of view, the results obtained for helicity violation in photons are rather small, the order of magnitude is similar to the Hawking radiation effect, roughly one photon of difference between the right-handed and left-handed fluxes for each merger.
+This is not really surprising, and taken at face value, it seems very unlikely that one may be able to observe this quantum effect directly for one single event.
 However, it should be noted that small numbers can seed macroscopic effects through classical amplification mechanisms.
-This is out of the scope of the present paper, our plan is to investigate this in more detail in the future.
+Besides, in large enough numbers the quantum effect may lead to significant implications.
+More precisely, if the formation channels of binary black holes in astrophysics favour ``right-handed'' spin configurations over ``left-handed'', or viceversa, this may produce an accumulated effect in the universe.
+This is out of the scope of the present paper, our plan is to investigate this in more detail in the future \cite{bustillo2023}.